 The term “student” includes all persons taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate or professional studies.
 Persons who withdraw after allegedly violating the Student Code of Conduct, who are not officially enrolled for a particular term but who have a continuing relationship with the University or who have been notified of their acceptance for admission are considered "students" as are persons who are living in University residence halls, although not enrolled in this institution.
+Students who have finished all course work, but have yet to receive their diplomas are also considered "students."
 This Student Code of Conduct applies at all locations of the University, including the Storm Lake campus and Graduate Professional Studies (GPA) sites.

-- The term “Student Conduct Board” means any person or persons authorized by the Vice President for Student Affairs/Dean of Students to determine whether a student has violated the Student Code of Conduct and to recommend sanctions that may be imposed when a rules violation has been committed.
+The term “Student Conduct Board” means any person or persons authorized by the Vice President for Student Affairs/Dean of Students (may be referred to as VPSA/Dean of Students) to determine whether a student has violated the Student Code of Conduct and to recommend sanctions that may be imposed when a rules violation has been committed.

-- The term “policy” means the written regulations of the University as found in, but not limited to, the Student Code of Conduct, Student Handbook, Residence Life Handbook, the University web page and computer use policy, Graduate and Undergraduate Catalogs.
+The term “policy” means the written regulations of the University as found in, but not limited to, the Student Code of Conduct, Student Handbook, Residence Life Handbook, the University Web Page and Computer Use policy, Graduate and Undergraduate Academic Catalogs.

 The term “cheating” includes, but is not limited to: (1) use of any unauthorized assistance in taking quizzes, test, or examinations; (2) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems or carrying out other assignments; (3) the acquisition, without permission, of tests or other academic material belonging to a member of the University faculty or staff; (4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.